fhmwg/current-tags/stage1.md

 All human-readable IPTC strings use AltLang structures to provide a set of alternative presentations in different languages.
-Languages are expressed by language tags, as defined in [BCP 47](https://tools.ietf.org/rfc/bcp/bcp47.txt), which consist of one or more language subtags, as defined in the [IANA Language Subtag Registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry), and can can indicate many things about text including language, script, dialect, and more.
+Languages are expressed by language tags, as defined in [BCP 47](https://tools.ietf.org/rfc/bcp/bcp47.txt), which consist of one or more language subtags, as defined in the [IANA Language Subtag Registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry), and can indicate many things about text including language, script, dialect, and more.
 The language subtag registry is frequently updated with new languages, but maintained in a way that ensures old tags never lose their meaning.

 The quasi-language-tag `x-default` used by XMP